 How to Avoid Alcohol Blackouts

-The simplest way to avoid blackouts is to drink less, but there are also specific habits that can help reduce your risk while still allowing you to enjoy alcohol responsibly.
+The simplest and most effective way to avoid blackouts is, of course, to drink less or abstain entirely.
+However, for those who choose to drink, there are also specific habits and strategies that can significantly help reduce your risk while still allowing you to enjoy alcohol responsibly and safely.

 Know Your Limits